Things to do in Heraklion

-One aspect about Crete that really stood out to me was the friendliness of the locals – they really were helpful, smiley and welcoming.
+One aspect about Crete that really stood out to me was the friendliness of the locals who were so helpful, smiley and welcoming.
+Set out below is an idea of things to do in Heraklion for 4 days.

 Heraklion City Centre

-We went on a 2 hour free walking tour of the city centre through http://1618freetour.com/ which is offered on Tuesdays, Thursdays or Saturdays at 4pm and we managed to visit:
+We went on a 2 hour free walking tour of the city centre which is offered on Tuesdays, Thursdays or Saturdays at 4pm.
+We visited the following locations:

 ➜ The Venetian port